immcantation/scoper/docs/topics/spectralClones.md

 3 in nucleotide space.

 max_n
-:   the maximum number of N's to permit in the junction sequence before excluding the record from clonal assignment.
+:   the maximum number of degenerate characters to permit in the junction sequence before excluding the record from clonal assignment.
 Default is set to be zero.
 Set it as `"NULL"` for no action.